 When designing a custom adapter for a photographic lens

-a field flattener or a reducer, it is important to note that a minimum length adapter will
+or for the camera side of a field flattener or reducer, it is important to note that a minimum length adapter will

-almost certainly be inadequate: to reach focus or produce a flat image field, the flattener,
+almost certainly be inadequate: to reach focus or produce a flat image field, a flattener,

 reducer, or lens must normally be located at a precise Optical Distance